ehrenhartl/Simple-Task/README.md

 Simple-Task
 ===========

 Mac OS 10 App in Swift.
+NotificationCenter used.

 My first app in Xcode withe the language Swift.